 - report the abuse

 - Stay calm and support your child.
-Think through strategies to fix the problem with your child.
+Work together on sorting out the problem.

-- Focus on trying to remove the photo from the site.
-You can do this by selecting the ‘Report this photo’ option displayed below photos on social networking sites.
-Note that although the photo might have been deleted from the site, that doesn’t guarantee its removal from the internet, because it could have been uploaded to other websites.
+- Focus on trying to remove the content from the site – for example, by selecting the ‘Report this photo’ option displayed below photos on social networking sites.
+Note that although the photo might be deleted from the site, that doesn’t guarantee its removal from the internet, because it could have been uploaded to other websites.

 - If the photo is offensive or indecent, contact your local police station.
 Note that the police might be able to act only if there is a criminal offence involved.

 - Aim for open communication with your child about online behaviour and experiences.
-If she has any future problems, you want her to feel able to come to you.
-Ask her if there are any other online issues that she might need your help with.
-Often children will open up about other issues when they realise their parents are there to protect them.
+If he has any future problems, you want him to feel able to come to you.
+Ask him if there are any other online issues that he might need your help with.